ttw225-template/rounded-iframe-extension/README.md

-# Chrome Extension Template with Rounded Iframe
+# Rounded Iframe Chrome Extension – A UI Enhancement Template

 This repository provides a Chrome extension template that demonstrates how to use an `iframe` to create a rounded-corner interface.
 The key design is achieved through the structural use of `iframe` along with CSS settings that ensure consistent appearance across both light and dark modes.